-Application : Applied Explanation on : application of the practice We recognise that Directors rely on Management for the information necessary to carry out their oversight duties, and owing to the oversight nature of their roles, in particular Non-Executive Directors, will inherently lack in-depth knowledge on the operations in comparison to the Management team.
+Application : Applied Explanation on application of the practice : We recognise that Directors rely on Management for the information necessary to carry out their oversight duties, and owing to the oversight nature of their roles, in particular Non-Executive Directors, will inherently lack in-depth knowledge on the operations in comparison to the Management team.
 Hence, it is important that sound and sufficient information flow are provided timely in order to facilitate robust and effective deliberations.
 Similarly, information flow from Board of Directors ("Board") to Management (including proceedings and decisions of the Board) is critical for Management's actions, including execution of the Company's strategic plan and many other critical processes.
 Hence, upon conclusion of Board and Board Committee meetings, all Directors should ensure that the minutes of meetings accurately reflect the deliberations and decisions of the Board or Board Committees and shall be circulated timely.
 To facilitate adequate preparation for meetings, our Management provides the Board and Board Committees members with Board Papers and agenda items at least seven (7) business days prior to the meetings, barring any unforeseen circumstances.
 The Board papers are prepared in a form, timeframe and quality that enables the Board and Board Committees to effectively discharge their duties.
-Furthermore, Directors are also provided with the authority to request for additional information they consider necessary to support informed decision making.
-During Board and Board Committees' meetings, the Company Secretary will minute discussions, comments, deliberations (including dissenting views) and decisions made, including whether any Director abstained from voting or deliberating on a particular matter.
-Upon conclusion of the meetings, the minutes are circulated to the respective Directors in a timely manner, for confirmation on the accuracy of the meeting minutes documentation.
-The minutes of the Board and Board Committees' meetings are retained at the registered office and are available for inspection by any Director during office hours.
+Furthermore, The minutes of the Board and Board Committees' meetings are retained at the registered office and are available for inspection by any Director during office hours.

-Explanation for departure :
+Explanation for departure •••

 Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

-Measure :
+Measure •

-Timeframe :
+Timeframe •